Hong Kong flags COVID quarantine policy change, wants an orderly opening-up | Business

 Hong Kong flags COVID quarantine policy change, wants an orderly opening-up

-Hong Kong leader John Lee said on Tuesday the government aims to make an announcement soon on its controversial COVID-19 hotel quarantine policy for all arrivals, as it wants to keep the city connected with the rest of the world and allow an "orderly opening up".
+Hong Kong said on Tuesday it aims to make an announcement soon on its controversial COVID-19 hotel quarantine policy for all arrivals, as it wants to keep the city connected with the rest of the world and allow an "orderly opening-up".

-Hong Kong leader John Lee said on Tuesday the government aims to make an announcement soon on its controversial COVID-19 hotel quarantine policy for all arrivals, as it wants to keep the city connected with the rest of the world and allow an "orderly opening up".
-Lee said he was conscious Hong Kong needed to retain its competitiveness, adding that authorities were keen to bring back events and activities to the city.
+Hong Kong said on Tuesday it aims to make an announcement soon on its controversial COVID-19 hotel quarantine policy for all arrivals, as it wants to keep the city connected with the rest of the world and allow an "orderly opening-up".
+The city's leader, John Lee, said he was conscious Hong Kong needed to retain its competitiveness, adding that authorities were keen to bring back events and activities to the city.

-"We know exactly where we should be heading and want to be consistent as we move in that direction.
-We would like to have an orderly opening-up...because we don't want to have chaos or confusion in the process," he told reporters.
-The changes could be announced this week, local media reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)